Organism Referred for Identification, Anaerobic Bacteria

 Method Description Describes how the test is performed and provides a method-specific reference

-Appropriately transported organisms are inoculated onto blood agar plates and into thioglycollate broth tubes, which are incubated anaerobically for 48 hours.
-Colonies are subcultured to determine aerotolerance, and obligately anaerobic organisms are identified by use of MALDI-TOF mass spectrometry or 16S ribosomal RNA gene sequencing.(Koneman EW: The Anaerobic Bacteria.
+Appropriately transported organisms are inoculated onto blood agar plates and into thioglycollate broth tubes.
+After 48 hours of incubation at 35 degrees C in an anaerobic atmosphere, colonies are identified using one or a combination of the following techniques: Gram stain, use of various differential media, aero tolerance testing, conventional biochemical tests, MALDI-TOF mass spectrometry, or 16S ribosomal RNA gene sequencing.(Koneman EW: The anaerobic bacteria.
 In Color Atlas and Textbook of Diagnostic Microbiology, Sixth edition.
 Philadelphia, Lippincott, Williams and Wilke, 2006, pp 877-944)

 PDF Report Indicates whether the report includes an additional document with charts, images or other enriched information